 The “Transaction Summary” will be activated if the test contains at least one transaction.

 We have now reached the end of this tutorial and have covered quite a few miscellaneous QTP topics here.
-I hope this is useful to all you folks.
+I hope this is useful to you all.

 Please feel free to post your comments and questions.